sophieboyle1/Trivia-game/README.md

 * All buttons throughout the application have a hover effect to indicate to the user of where they would like to go next.

 #### Colour Scheme
-* The colour scheme is kept classic as i didnt want to over-power the background image.
+* The colour scheme is kept classic as I didnt want to over-power the background image.
 * Text colours consist of Black, White and light blue [#56a5eb](https://placehold.it/15/56a5eb/000000?text=+).

 ****